Photo by Josh Kowaleski

 While the Heck routes are mostly gravel, expect some two track with sand, rubble, or possibly the kind of mud pictured above.
 The Heck is called the Heck for a reason!

-100 Mile: This classic has 3600ft of climbing.
+105 Mile: This classic has 3400ft of climbing.
+There are no significant hills on course but the rough sections will take it out of you.
 It starts with a tight, two track section called the Briton Pit Rd for the first five miles.
 Your ride gets sorted out fast on this section.
 It’s rough.
-The hallmark feature of this route are its two passes over the North Shore State Trail; a slow, grassy winter trail with spring-fed wet sections.
-This is at mile 11 and then 88.
+The hallmark feature of this 105 mile route are its two passes over the North Shore State Trail; a slow, grassy winter trail with spring-fed wet sections.
+This is at mile 11 and then 50.
 Most of the route is well-maintained county gravel roads.
-This year, riders will be completing a 32 mile loop twice.
-The final 12 miles of the course include two track, a small stream crossing and then the last run down Briton Pit Rd.
 I recommend 40-50 mm tires at pressures under 35psi.
 Or, run as wide as you can if your bike is older.
-Riders will go past the aid station at mile 32 and 64.
+Riders will go past the aid station at mile 55 and 82.
 Toilet, water, snacks and volunteers will be there to assist.

 19 Mile: 500 ft of climbing.
 A great introduction to the world of gravel cycling.
 Almost entirely well maintained gravel road, this course, too, features a 3 mile section of two track before the midway aid station.
 Your return trip is back down the East Alger Grade to the finish line.